 The label is famous for its innovative projects driven by an eco-friendly philosophy.

 For example, the ‘I Sustain Beauty’ campaign urges all industry players to pay attention to the environmental issues caused by the use of chemicals and plastic.

 Furthermore, the brand’s ‘Oi’ line – part of the ‘Zero Impact Project’ – contains active ingredients from Amazonian plants only, also critical for bleached hair care.

-Because of those conscious beauty brands, we don’t need to compromise on our standards.
+Thanks to sustainable beauty brands, we don’t need to compromise on our standards anymore.

 And whilst there is still much work to do, you can be a force for good by being more conscious in your daily decisions.